 On the Application for Undergraduate Admission, all Canadian applicants are asked to indicate the following:

 Applicants will first be considered for admission under regular competitive criteria.
-If required, a second consideration under the Aboriginal Admission Policy will occur automatically.
+If required, a second consideration as an Aboriginal applicant will occur automatically.

 If granted admission under the Policy, applicants must provide proof of their Aboriginal status by:

-Regular Competitive Admission for students residing in Canada or the USA is granted upon receipt of official supporting documentation and satisfying all admission requirements by May 15 (Education - After Degree program), June 30 (all other Transfer Applicants) or August 1st (High School Applicants).
+Regular Competitive Admission for students residing in Canada is granted upon receipt of official supporting documentation and satisfying all admission requirements by March 15 (Education - After Degree program), June 1 (all other Transfer Applicants) or August 1st (High School Applicants).
 This includes official transcripts of final grades, English Language Proficiency results and if applicable other outstanding documents.

 If you are admissible, an admission package will be sent to you.
 You will need to accept or decline your offer of admission through your online Student Centre; registration appointment times are assigned once the offer of admission has been accepted.
 You may wish to seek advice from your faculty to ensure you are registering for appropriate courses.
 You are advised to register at your earliest eligibility after you have been admitted.

 Due to large volumes of applications received every year, a delay is not unusual.
 We appreciate your patience.
-If you have questions about the status of your application, please check the myUofC portal or call our office at (403) 210-ROCK (7625).
+If you have questions about the status of your application, please check the myUofC portal or call our office at (403) 210-7625.